To access Keyword Planner:

 - Google Network policies: Sites that partner with Google to show ads (search partners) have different policies for what types of ads can appear on their pages or products.
-For example, some search partners only accept family-safe ads.
+For example, some search partners only accept ads without any sexual content restrictions.
 Keyword Planner accounts for these policy variations among search partners, and displays forecasts accordingly.
 While advertising on the Search Network can increase your exposure to potential customers, the traffic forecasts you see may not always reflect this.

 Traffic your ad gets is different than Keyword Planner's forecasts